Character rigidity for lattices and commensurators: Operator algebraic superrigidity for commensurators

 For the second case we may then apply Proposition~\ref{prop:oneTfactor} to conclude that the $G$-algebra $M_0 \subset M$ is finite index.
 However, by Proposition~\ref{prop:freerestriction} and Lemma~\ref{lem:continuouscore} we must have $M_0 = \mathbb C$, and hence $M$ is finite dimensional. \end{proof}

-\begin{thm} Suppose $G$ is a locally compact group which is a product of simple groups with the Howe-Moore property, and at least one factor having property (T), suppose also that $\Lambda < G$ is a countable dense subgroup which commensurates a (strongly) irreducible lattice $\Gamma < G$, which in the case $G$ is totally disconnected is not a torsion group, and such that $\rpf{\Lambda}{\Gamma}$ is a product of simple groups with the Howe-Moore property.
+\begin{thm} Suppose $G$ is a locally compact second countable group that is a product of simple non-discrete non-compact groups with the Howe-Moore property, and at least one factor having property (T), suppose also that $\Lambda < G$ is a countable dense subgroup that contains and commensurates an irreducible lattice $\Gamma < G$, such that either \begin{enumerate}[$($i$)$] \item every simple factor of $G$ is connected; or \item $G$ is simple and totally disconnected and $\Gamma$ is square-integrable and contains a nontorsion element. \end{enumerate} and such that $\rpf{\Lambda}{\Gamma}$ is a product of simple groups with the Howe-Moore property.

-If $\pi: \Lambda \to \mathcal U(M)$ is a finite factor representation such that $\pi(\Lambda)'' = M$, and if $\pi$ is not the left regular representation, then $M$ is finite dimensional, and $M = \pi(\Gamma)''$. \end{thm} \begin{proof} If we set $N = \pi(\Gamma)''$ then by Theorem~\ref{thm:amenablesubalgebra} we have that $N$ is injective and hence also has the Haagerup property.
-By Proposition~\ref{prop:oneT} we then have that $N$ is a direct sum of matrix algebras.
+If $\pi: \Lambda \to \mathcal U(M)$ is a finite factor representation such that $\pi(\Lambda)'' = M$, and if $\pi$ does not extend to an isomorphism $L\Lambda \xrightarrow{\sim} M$, then $M$ is finite dimensional. \end{thm} \begin{proof} If we set $N = \pi(\Gamma)''$ then by Theorem~\ref{thm:amenablesubalgebra} we have that $N$ is injective and hence also has the Haagerup property.
+By Proposition~\ref{prop:oneT} (Part 1) we then have that $N$ is completely atomic.

-If we consider, as in Theorem 9.2 in \cite{creutzpeterson}, the diagonal lattice embedding $\Lambda \to G \times (\rpf{\Lambda}{\Gamma})$, then applying Proposition~\ref{prop:oneT} a second time gives the result. \end{proof}
+If we consider, as in Theorem 9.2 in \cite{creutzpeterson}, the diagonal lattice embedding $\Lambda \to G \times (\rpf{\Lambda}{\Gamma})$, then again applying Proposition~\ref{prop:oneT} (this time Part 2) gives the result. \end{proof}

+\begin{thm} Suppose $G$ is a locally compact second countable group that is a product of simple non-discrete non-compact groups with the Howe-Moore property, and at least one factor having property (T), and if there are connected factors then at least one connected factor having property $(T)$.

+Suppose also that $\Lambda < G$ is a countable dense subgroup that contains and commensurates an irreducible lattice $\Gamma < G$ such that $\rpf{\Lambda}{\Gamma}$ is a product of simple non-compact non-discrete groups with the Howe-Moore property.
+If $G$ is totally disconnected, assume there is a simple factor $G_{0}$ with property $(T)$ such that for some compact open subgroup $K$ of the product of the other factors ($K$ is trivial if $G$ is simple), the projection of $\Gamma \cap G_{0} \times K$ to $G$ is square-integrable and contains a nontorsion element.